-Ensuring that your Personal Training session is correctly insured
+Ensuring that your training session is correctly insured

-Matthew Howard explains how you can protect the reputation and security of your Personal Training business.
+Matthew Howard explains how you can protect the reputation and security of your Training business.

-As a personal trainer, you will be well aware of the risks and implications of injury during exercise, which is why you will stress to importance of the right attitude, technique and training regime to each and every one of your clients.
+As a personal trainer, you will be well aware of the risks and implications of injury during exercise, which is why you will stress the importance of the right attitude, technique and training regime to each one of your clients.